 On this form, you must provide your full Social Security number.

-You must complete this form to show the bankruptcy court that you are eligible to use Chapter 7.
-On this lengthy form, you must first compare you average income over the six months before you filed to the median income in your state for a household of your size.
-If you income exceeds the median, you have to provide detailed information on your expenses to see whether you would have enough disposable income left (in the opinion of the bankruptcy laws) to fund a Chapter 13 repayment plan.
+You must complete one or both of these forms to show the bankruptcy court that you are eligible to use Chapter 7.
+On the first form, Form 22A-1 (Chapter 7 Statement of Your Current Monthly Income), you compare you average income over the six months before you filed to the median income in your state for a household of your size.
+If your income is below the state median, you do not have to complete Form 22A-2.
+However, if your income exceeds the median, you must also complete Form 22A-2 (Chapter 7 Means Test Calculation), which provides detailed information on your expenses to see whether you would have enough disposable income left (in the opinion of the bankruptcy laws) to fund a Chapter 13 repayment plan.

 After you file your bankruptcy case but before you receive your discharge, you will have to complete a debtor education course.
 Once you do, you must file this form, certifying that you've completed the requirement.